Know Thyself: Transferable Visual Control Policies Through Robot-Awareness: Experiments

-\paragraph{Results.} Table~\ref{tab:pred_eval} shows all quantitative prediction results for average PSNR and SSIM per timestep over a 5-step horizon.
+\textbf{Results: Transferring visual dynamics models across robots. }Table~\ref{tab:pred_eval} shows quantitative prediction results for average PSNR and SSIM per timestep over a 5-step horizon, computed over the world region.
+Peak signal to noise ratio (PSNR) and structural similarity index metric (SSIM) are widely used metrics used for evaluating video prediction approaches.
+PSNR scales the inverse MSE error logarithmically, and SSIM measures similarity over local patches instead of per-pixel.
 The robot-aware world dynamics module $P_w$ outperforms the baselines across all zero-shot and few-shot transfer settings, simulated and real, on both metrics.
 To supplement the quantitative metrics, Fig~\ref{fig:prediction_rollouts} shows illustrative examples of 5-step prediction, where we recursively run visual dynamics models to predict images 5 steps out from an input.

-We show more examples of prediction results in the appendix and website, and synthesize some salient observations here.
-First, the baseline VF$+$State model overlays the original robot over the target robot rather than move the test time robot (see Figure \ref{fig:prediction_rollouts}, bottom right).
+We show more examples of prediction results in the Supp.~and website.
+Some key observations: first, the VF$+$State baseline overlays the original robot over the target robot rather than moving the target robot (see Figure \ref{fig:prediction_rollouts}, bottom right).
 Next, RA produces relatively sharper object images and more accurate object motions, as with the pink octopus toy in Figure \ref{fig:prediction_rollouts}.
-While both VF$+$State and RA models predict the motion of large objects better than that of small objects, VF$+$State more frequently predicts too small, or even zero object motions (see Figure \ref{fig:prediction_rollouts}, top right).
-Finally, we notice that the baseline model fails to predict object motion for smaller objects, as seen in Figure \ref{fig:prediction_rollouts} top right.
-As we will show in Sec.~\ref{sec:control-exp}, these performance differences in object dynamics prediction are crucial for successfully executing manipulation tasks.
+Finally, while both VF$+$State and RA predict motions better for large objects, VF$+$State more frequently predicts too small, or even zero object motions (see Figure \ref{fig:prediction_rollouts}, top right).
+Our RA approach can use known robot dynamics for accurate robot state predictions, which in turn reduces uncertainty in predicting object interaction.
+As we will show next, these performance differences in object dynamics prediction are crucial for successfully executing manipulation tasks.